dvamossy/EmTract/README.md

 ```

 #### Model Types
-Our models leverage [GloVe](https://nlp.stanford.edu/projects/glove/) Embeddings with Bidirectional GRU architecture.
+We implemented and fine-tuned [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) model for emotion classification.
+One of the key concerns using emotion packages is that it is unknown how well they transfer to financial text data.
+We alleviate this concern by hand-tagging 10,000 StockTwits messages, and making use of them via 5-fold cross-validation.
+These are available at data/tagged_sample.parquet.snappy.
+We also tested an alternative emotion package in (notebooks/Alternative Packages.ipynb).

 We trained our emotion models with 2 different data sources.
 One from Twitter, and another from StockTwits.
-The Twitter training data comes from [here](https://github.com/sarnthil/unify-emotion-datasets/tree/master/datasets); it is available at data/twitter_emotion.csv.
-The StockTwits training data is explained in the paper.

-One of the key concerns using emotion packages is that it is unknown how well they transfer to financial text data.
-We alleviate this concern by hand-tagging 10,000 StockTwits messages.
-These are available at data/hand_tagged_sample.parquet.snappy; they were not included during training any of our models.
-We use this for testing model performance, and alternative emotion packages (notebooks/Alternative Packages.ipynb).

-We found our StockTwits model to perform best on the hand-tagged sample, and therefore it is used as the default for predictions.
+The Twitter training data comes from [here](https://github.com/sarnthil/unify-emotion-datasets/tree/master/datasets); it is available at data/emotion_sources.csv.
+For the StockTwits based model, we transferred the Twitter based model to the StockTwits sample via 5-fold cross-validation.
+We found our StockTwits model to perform best on the hand-tagged sample via five-fold CV, and therefore it is used as the default for predictions.

-#### Alternative Models
-We also have an implementation of [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) in notebooks/Alternative Models.ipynb on the Twitter data; which can be easily extended to any other state-of-the-art models.
-We find marginal performance gains on the hand-tagged sample, which comes at the cost of far slower inference.

 ## Citation
 If you use EmTract in your research, please cite us as follows: